H&K Müller GmbH & Co. KG

 How does the circular economy work in the plastics industry?
 What can manufacturers of plastic packaging do for a closed-loop recycling system?

-• Use of light shades: By avoiding colouring or producing packaging with light shades, light-coloured packaging can be produced again after the packaging waste has been recycled.
+Use of light colours: By avoiding colouring or producing packaging with light colours, light-coloured packaging can be produced again after the packaging waste has been recycled.
 The more often plastics are mechanically recycled, the darker the shades will be when reprocessed.

-• Dispensing with colouring: By avoiding the addition of colour, recycled plastics can be used to produce light-coloured packaging again.
+Dispensing with colouring: By dispensing with colour additions, recycled plastics can be used to produce light-coloured packaging again.

-• Avoiding composite materials: Instead of composite packaging, such as wraparound cardboard packaging or in-mould label packaging, pure packaging solutions should be used to enable recycling.
+Avoidance of composite materials: : Instead of composite material packaging, such as wraparound cardboard packaging or in-mould label packaging, pure packaging solutions should be used to enable material recycling.
 Composite material packaging can usually only be thermally recycled.

 H&K Müller's commitment to a sustainable circular economy

-H&K Müller, as a sustainably oriented manufacturer of plastic jarsplastic packaging, dosing aids and plastic injection moulded parts, has been processing recycled plastic waste for over 60 years.
-These come from our own production waste, sprues and start-up goods.
-In addition, H&K Müller has been working for many years with renowned manufacturers of biologically based and recycled post-consumer recyclates.
+H&K Müller, as a sustainably oriented manufacturer of plastic cans, plastic packaging, dosing aids and plastic injection moulded parts, has been processing recycled plastic waste for over 60 years.
+This comes from our own production waste, sprues and start-up goods.
+In addition, H&K Müller has been working for many years with well-known manufacturers of biologically based and recycled post-consumer recyclates.
 Thanks to intensive research and development work with our partners, H&K Müller is able to produce almost the entire standard range from plastics of biological origin and, where the current legal situation permits, from mechanically reprocessed recyclates.

-During the construction of the new production site in 2009, particular focus was placed on energy efficiency, resource conservation and environmental compatibility.
+During the construction of the new production site in 2009, the topics of energy efficiency, resource conservation and environmental compatibility were a particular focus.
 With a photovoltaic system with an output of 420 kWp on roof surfaces, H&K Müller generates around 17 % of its energy requirements itself.
 A sophisticated cooling system is used for cooling and air-conditioning of machines, plants and production halls, which is supplied by deep wells and free coolers.
 A clever structural arrangement of individual parts of the building makes it possible to dispense with an energy-intensive pneumatic conveyor system for plastic granulates.

-More than 97 % of the plastic packaging and injection moulded parts produced by H&K Müller are single-grade, i.e. consist of one type of plastic (PE, PP, PS, ABS).
+More than 97 % of the plastic packaging and injection moulded parts produced by H&K Müller are pure, i.e. consist of one type of plastic (PE, PP, PS, ABS).
 In the remaining proportion, two different types of plastic are merely mechanically joined together and not glued or welded.
-This makes it easy to recycle by the end user or in recycling plants.
+This enables easy material separation by the end user or in recycling plants.

 H&K Müller offers its customers the option of individual finishing and decoration by means of screen printing or embossing.
-The applied screen printing inks as well as embossing foils are environmentally friendly and do not hinder mechanical material recycling, unlike labels or inmould labels.
+The applied screen printing inks and embossing foils are environmentally friendly and, unlike labels or inmould labels, do not hinder mechanical recycling.

 The central location of H&K Müller's plastic injection moulding plant in Engelskirchen in the Oberberg region, with direct access to the A4 motorway, enables us to serve customers throughout Germany quickly and with short delivery routes.